I’ve always wanted to connect with people on a deep, soul level.

 After a while I taught myself to hold off on showing any of my personality until I could feel out or get a sense of who/what I was encountering.
 Then, as if I was picking out an outfit for the day, I would pick out a personality.
 Was I going to be fun and outgoing around these people?
 Or a quiet leader?
 Or a mimic of who I was with?
 How about a shy people-pleaser?
 Whichever personality I chose, it was never the real me.
 It was never the intuitive, introverted but friendly woman I knew I was at my core.
 Until finally, during the summer of 2015, I decided to get to know myself.

 I chose to start with something simple, so I asked myself what type of hairstyle I wanted.
 I’d always had medium length, flat, lifeless, brown hair.
 Sure I’d spent a couple summers applying copious amounts of lemon juice and Sun-in with the hopes of having some highlights.
 The Real Me wanted a completely new, easy to care for hairdo.
 After much consideration, I decided I’d like to have dreadlocks.
 Not a popular hairstyle by any means, but one so full of possibility, potential, and beauty that I knew I wanted to try it.
 And you know what?
-I LOVE my hair more now that I have ever loved any hairstyle I’ve ever had.
+I LOVED my hair like that more than I have ever loved any hairstyle I’ve ever had.
 It’s imperfect, full of life and volume, and a little bit wild–just like me!
 After that, making decisions for myself that honored myself began to get easier each time.

 At the time my family and I were living in an energetic black hole.
 We had moved away from all close family and friends, which was harder to deal with than we thought it would be for three social people.
 Tempers were short, patience was thin, and the fun times were few and far between.
 My husband and I knew we needed a change.
 So we decided to move back home.
 We worked and saved for eight months, earning enough to make the cross-country move.
 We left that place without a look behind us.
 All we knew was that we were moving to where our people were.
 We had no home, no job, nothing but the desire for a better life.
 It was a hard process, but with lots of work and intention we found a great home in a neighborhood that I had previously only dreamed of living in.
 We both found work and were reconnecting with friends and family we hadn’t seen in about five years.
 All three of us were flourishing under the feeling of freedom that comes from being where you are meant to be.